federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-reporter-guide.md

-If your report concerns one of the people listed above, please mail any of the others directly instead of using the code-of-conduct-committee list.
+If your report concerns one of the people listed above, please mail any of the others directly instead of using the code-of-conduct-committee@gnome.org list.
 The committee has procedures to deal with such cases; please see the section "[Conflicts of Interest](#conflicts-of-interest)" below.